 National Windscreens's score of 55 is higher than 74% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, National Windscreens reported total carbon emissions of approximately 20,810,000 kg CO2e.
-This figure includes 3,937,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 287,000 kg CO2e from Scope 2 emissions, representing indirect emissions from the generation of purchased electricity.
-The majority of their emissions, about 16,451,000 kg CO2e, fall under Scope 3, which includes emissions from the entire value chain, such as capital goods (542,000 kg CO2e), business travel (110,000 kg CO2e), employee commuting (1,101,000 kg CO2e), fuel and energy-related activities (1,004,000 kg CO2e), and upstream transportation and distribution (189,000 kg CO2e).
-Comparatively, in 2022, the company reported total emissions of approximately 24,223,000 kg CO2e, with Scope 1 emissions at 4,666,000 kg CO2e, Scope 2 emissions at 443,000 kg CO2e, and Scope 3 emissions at 19,015,000 kg CO2e.
-This indicates a significant reduction in total emissions from 2022 to 2023.
+This figure includes 3,937,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 287,000 kg CO2e from Scope 2 emissions, related to the generation of purchased electricity, steam, heating, and cooling.
+The majority of their emissions, about 16,451,000 kg CO2e, fall under Scope 3, which encompasses indirect emissions in the value chain, including categories such as capital goods (542,000 kg CO2e), business travel (110,000 kg CO2e), and employee commuting (1,101,000 kg CO2e).
+Comparatively, in 2022, National Windscreens' total emissions were approximately 24,223,000 kg CO2e, with Scope 1 emissions at 4,666,000 kg CO2e, Scope 2 emissions at 443,000 kg CO2e, and Scope 3 emissions at 19,015,000 kg CO2e.
+This indicates a significant reduction in total emissions of about 3,413,000 kg CO2e from 2022 to 2023.
 National Windscreens has committed to achieving net-zero emissions by 2050, as part of their long-term climate strategy.
-This commitment is aligned with the Science Based Targets initiative (SBTi) and encompasses all scopes of emissions.
-The company is actively working towards this goal, having been a member of the BA1.5 initiative since June 2022, which supports businesses in aligning their emissions reduction targets with climate science.
-Overall, National Windscreens is making strides in reducing its carbon footprint while committing to long-term sustainability goals, reflecting a proactive approach to climate change within the automotive sector.
+This commitment is aligned with the Science Based Targets initiative (SBTi) and covers all scopes of emissions.
+The company is actively working towards this goal, having established a baseline year of 2023 for their emissions reduction efforts.
+All emissions data is sourced directly from National Windscreens (Replacements) Limited, with no cascaded data from parent organizations.

 Access structured emissions data, company-specific emission factors, and source documents